-This post is the first part of a two-part series on Twirl—a web app that shortens URLs on a per-user basis.
+This post is the first part of a three-part series on Twirl—a web app that shortens URLs on a per-user basis.
 Twirl is deployed on Heroku and can be accessed here: https://oteetwirl.herokuapp.com/

 The design of this project can be divided into two key parts: user management and link shortening.
 The first part deals with the user sign-up and sign-in flow.
 It ensures that only users with valid credentials can access authenticated routes.
 The latter involves the business logic of shortening URLs, retrieval of previously shortened URLs and displaying analytics regarding each shortened URL of users.
 This post disscuses the first part of the project, namely user-management.
 The next post will discuss the latter part dealing with the shortening and expansion of links.

 Twirl is a web app that shortens URLs.
 It allows users to sign up (verified with reCAPTCHA) and sign-in on the app and create short links by entering their original links.
 The app ensures protection of passwords by storing them in the database using salted hashing, by using the standard pbkdf2 function (imported from NodeJs’ Crypto library).
 Each short link is uniquely generated.

 The app provides for two user-roles: admin and ordinary.
 Ordinary users can view the list of top 50 links shortened by them, the number of times each such short link has been accessed and an option to enable or disable them.
 Admin users can access the top 50 short links created by the app; however, an admin user is not given the permission to disable or enable links created by other users.

 Model-View-Controller (MVC) is an architecture pattern which ensures separation of concerns between its components.
 It comprises of the following three components:

 - Model: It maintains the state of the application.
 It interacts with the database, attends to requests for information from the database and changes the state of the database on the basis of instructions received from the controller.